dapr/docs/daprdocs/content/en/operations/configuration/use-custom-certificates.md

 ...
 ```

-Note, when using Windows container, the sidecar injector injects the sidecar with admin privileges.
-This is required by the Windows entrypoint script to install the certificates.
+**Note for Windows containers:** When using Windows containers, the sidecar container is started with admin privileges, which is required to install the certificates.
+This does not apply to Linux containers.

 {{% /codetab %}}